Sys-Inventor-Lab/AI4System-OSML/README.md

 # [29/Aug/2024] OSML+
-OSML+ is the extension of OSML.
+OSML+ is the extension of OSML ([link of the paper](https://www.usenix.org/conference/fast23/presentation/liu)).
 The additional features of OSML+ over OSML include: (1) OSML+ has new ML models with a shorter scheduling time interval, making OSML+ converge faster.
 (2) We use transfer learning technology to make OSML+ work well on new platforms.
 (3) We design a new central control framework in OSML+ that handles complicated co-location cases including LC and BE services.

 OSML+ can generalize across platforms.
 We provide OSML+'s implementation, data set, and ML models on the following platforms.